JosephGillData/website_traffic-etl-gcp/README.md

 * Create a backup of the original file in an S3 storage bucket in Google Cloud Storage (GCS).
 This ensures data redundancy and preservation of the source data.
 * Load the data from GCS into BigQuery.

+### Assumptions

+* I added a created_at column for each row, so that we can monitor when data was created in the BiqQuery database.
+* I appened the date and time to each traffic_spreadsheet file so that we have a backup of each day's data.
+* I binned the data per hour to show the daily trend.

+### Further Steps

+* Deploy the ETL process the the cloud, rather than being run locally.
+* Connect to a live data source, eather than loading a static .csv file.
+This is more useful.
+* Automate the `traffic_per_hour_query` to create the `traffic_per_hour` table.
+* Improve the styling of the Data Stutdio dashbaord.

 ### Author